 - Pages, Numbers, and Keynote are ideal for students and teachers to create beautiful reports and books, insightful spreadsheets, and stunning presentations.
 Students can work individually, or use real-time collaboration to work together on a project.

 - GarageBand, iMovie, and Clips allow students and teachers to compose music, edit documentary films, or record short video clips.

 - Swift Playgrounds on iPad makes getting started with Swift—our powerful programming language—fun and interactive.
 The comprehensive Everyone Can Code curriculum includes lessons on iPad and Mac, teacher guides, and apps to make it easy to teach coding, because we believe coding is an essential skill.
 Learning to code teaches students how to solve problems, work together in creative ways, and build apps that bring their ideas to life.

 How we protect student data

-We believe privacy is a fundamental human right.
+We believe that privacy is a fundamental human right.
 We protect the privacy of all customers using our products.
-Where they take iPad, the web sites they visit, and the apps they use—that’s personal information we don’t want and don’t need to provide great experiences.
+Where they take iPad, the websites they visit, and the apps they use—that’s personal information we don’t want and don’t need to provide great experiences.
 That’s why all our products, including those built for education, like Apple School Manager, Schoolwork, and Managed Apple IDs, have privacy features and controls built in.
 We don’t sell student information and we never share it with third parties to use for marketing or advertising.
 And we never build profiles based on students' email or web browsing.